aabato/Magic8/README.md

 There are extra exercises included in `Fundamentals.playground`

 # Storyboards
+We'll get back to Swift in a bit.
+For now, let's look at some storyboards.

 Open `Magic8.xcodeproj` to follow along this portion of the workshop

 ## Tools